mukeshsoni/deepnotes-editor/README.md

 If a user wants to bookmarks a particular zoomed in item.
 This can be used to build a bookmarking feature where the user can zoom to any of the bookmarked item.

+### withToolbar
+If you don't want the menu/toolbar which shows up above the editor, you can set withToolbar to false.

 ## Development
 Install dependencies and start the build for the Editor component